 St. Nicholas Serata

-The St. Patrick's Community St. Nicholas Charity Serata (December 1, 2018) is the annual fundraising event held as part of the community’s commitment to reach out to the poor and homeless of Rome.
-While it is often difficult for members of our community to volunteer time to the various charities of Rome due to language differences, the entire community can participate in this event to raise money for these important organizations.
+The previous St. Patrick's Community St. Nicholas Charity Serata was Saturday, December 7, 2019.
+This is the annual fundraising event held at Marymount International School of Rome as part of the community’s commitment to reach out to the poor and homeless of the larger community.
+While it is often difficult for members of our community to volunteer time to the various charities due to language differences, the entire community can participate in this event to raise money for these important organizations.
 Each year, as close as possible to the feast of St. Nicholas (December 6th), the Patron Saint of the Poor and Homeless, we hold a gala dinner dance, raffle and silent and live auction.
 Over the last several years, the great success of this event has come from the commitment, creativity and energy of the members of our community.
 On a wintry Saturday evening in December, the parish sponsors this annual Roman charity fundraising event at Marymount International School.
 The Serata follows a tradition begun well over 60 years ago with the Santa Susanna Bazaars, sponsored by the Santa Susanna’s Ladies Guild.

 St. Patrick's Community Charities Supported by the Saint Nicholas Charity Serata: